 Due to these policies and mechanisms, Japanese culture and society became somewhat unified across the country.
 Urban areas enjoyed a flowering of arts, literature, and sports forms still popular today.
-These include kabuki drama, bunraku puppet theater, sumo wrestling, ukiyo-e woodblock prints, and geisha entertainers (see p.
-3-5 of Aesthetics and Recreation).
+These include kabuki drama, bunraku puppet theater, sumo wrestling, ukiyo-e woodblock prints, and geisha entertainers (see Aesthetics and Recreation).
 By the late 18th century, Edo (Tokyo) was the world's largest city, with a population of about 1 million.